Christchurch railway station (England): History

 The original Christchurch station was opened on 13 November 1862 by the Ringwood, Christchurch and Bournemouth Railway; it was sited to the east of Fairmile Road.

 Becoming part of the London and South Western Railway, it gained a presence on the South West Main Line.
 This first station was closed on 30 May 1886 and was replaced by a station at its current site.

-In 1935, the branch from Christchurch to was closed.
+The branch from Christchurch to was closed in 1935.

-The main line was electrified in 1967, when faster and more frequent services were introduced.
+The main line through Christchurch was electrified on 10 July 1967.